Digital Mission Engineering (DME): Constellation Design and Coverage (Part 1 of 4)

 Loading in an optimization trade study

 The study you are going to load in was run for approximately an hour using the Satellite Collection () object.
-Older versions of STK required the Walker Tool and individual Satellite () objects and took upwards of ten (10) hours to analyze.
+Older versions of STK required the Walker Tool and individual Satellite () objects and took upwards of 10 hours to analyze.

 Opening the pre-computed trade study

-3. Select the Open Trade Study Result option.
+3. Select the Open Trade Study Result in the Analyzer submenu.

 4. Browse to the DME_Session1_Constellation Concept Design and Trade Studies folder you downloaded from the SDF.